 When to go

-Visitors flock to the island all year long, but the winter holidays are the busiest (and most expensive) time to visit, with summer months a close second.
-The first few months of the year offer smaller crowds, slightly cooler temperatures and whales.
-Spring is also a good choice but try to avoid the spring-break crowds.
-Fall months typically offer better deals and fewer visitors also, but when the winds die down, the days can get warm.
-While average temperatures in Hawaii only vary slightly — highs in the high 80s in the late summer and fall and in the low 80s the rest of the year — the presence of trade winds makes the difference between balmy and sticky.
+Visitors flock to the island all year long, but the busiest (and most expensive) time to visit is during the winter holidays, with summer months a close second.
+The first few months of the year offer smaller crowds, slightly cooler temperatures, and whales, although rain is more likely during this time and ocean conditions tend to be more erratic.
+Spring is a good time to visit, but try to avoid the spring-break crowds.
+Fall months typically offer better deals and fewer visitors (September and October are great months, for example) but remember that the rainy season begins in November.
+While average temperatures in Hawaii only vary slightly — highs in the high 80s in summer and in the low 80s and high 70s the rest of the year — the presence of trade winds makes the difference between balmy and sticky.

 Because of the distance from the mainland, Hawaii visitors prefer to settle in for a week or two — or even longer.
-For those not constrained by work and school schedules, timing a visit around long-weekends like Thanksgiving, Labor Day and Memorial Day can offer decent deals and fewer visitors sharing your slice of the beach.
-If you’re lucky, you might even happen upon a backyard luau or holiday pot luck with local families enjoying a day off.
+For those not constrained by work and school schedules, timing a visit around long weekends like Thanksgiving, Labor Day and Memorial Day can offer decent deals and fewer visitors sharing your slice of the beach.
+On such occasions, you’re likely to happen upon a backyard or beach luau, or a holiday pot luck with local families enjoying a day off.

 Where to stay

 Oahu may be small — a scant 30 miles wide by 44 miles long — but it offers several distinct areas with unique offerings and appeal to visitors.
-Urban Honolulu, the state capital on the southeastern coast that includes Waikiki Beach, the downtown business district and lively areas like Chinatown, is steeped in surf, sand, dining and culture.
-On the island’s Windward (east) side, gorgeous beaches define the region’s sleepy towns, with just enough shopping and dining to keep you from spending all day in the water.
-Surfing is the North Shore’s claim to fame, with iconic beaches known for massive waves and epic views, as well as its smattering of food trucks and local hangouts.
-The Leeward (west) Coast is home to Ko Olina, a self-contained resort and golf community, plus a long stretch of beaches and rural communities rarely visited by tourists but home to some of the most authentic native Hawaiian experiences on the island.
+Urban Honolulu, the state capital on the southeastern coast that includes Waikiki Beach, the downtown business district and lively neighborhoods like Chinatown and Kakaako, is steeped in surf, sand, dining and culture.
+On the island’s windward (east) side, gorgeous beaches define the region’s sleepy towns, with just enough shopping and dining to keep you from spending all day in the water.
+Surfing is the North Shore’s claim to fame, with iconic beaches known for massive waves (in winter) and epic views, as well as a smattering of food trucks and local hangouts.
+The Leeward (west) Coast is home to Ko Olina, a self-contained resort and golf community, plus a long stretch of beaches and rural communities that’s home to some of the most authentic native Hawaiian experiences on the island.

 Oahu’s 300 hotels — mostly clustered in Waikiki with some along the North Shore and Leeward Coast — offer 58,000 rooms ranging from budget to pure luxury.
-Add time shares and rental properties to the mix, and simply deciding where to lay your head might be the decision most deserving of a mai tai upon arrival.
+Add timeshares and rental properties like Airbnb and VRBO to the mix, and simply deciding where to lay your head might be the decision most deserving of a mai tai upon arrival.